More than half a million on Scottish hospital waiting lists

 The latest statistics for Wales and Northern Ireland show much longer waiting lists.

-The NHS Scottish waiting list is the longest it has been since the statistics were recorded in their current form about a decade ago, with the equivalent of one in 10 of the population waiting for treatment.
+The NHS Scotland waiting list is the longest it has been since the statistics were recorded in their current form about a decade ago, with the equivalent of one in 10 of the population waiting for treatment.

 It is not known how many people are waiting for more than one appointment.